gr8ergud/Udacity-MLND-Capstone-Project/README.md

 ## Udacity Machine Learning Nanodegree Capstone project.

-This is the repository for the porposal, project and report of the Capstone project of Udacity's Machine Learning Nanodegree Capstone project.
+This is the repository for the proposal, report of the Capstone project of Udacity's Machine Learning Nanodegree Capstone project.

-More details coming up...